 Before I delve into the hull design of a Jon boat it is a good idea to give you a quick overview of how draft works on a boat.

-As mentioned above a vessel designed to be used in deep waters like the ocean, a v-hull boat, will have a deep draft while one designed to be used in shallow waters will have a shallow draft.
+As mentioned above a vessel designed to be used in deep waters like the ocean will have a deep draft.
+One that is designed to be used in shallow waters will have a shallow draft.

-Both a flat-bottomed Jon boat and a semi-v Jon boat have a shallow draft but because the deepest part of a flat bottom Jon is closer to the water surface it has a shallower draft than the semi-v Jon.
-Makes sense?
-(If you want to know more about shallow draft and deep draft read this article.)
+Both a flat-bottomed Jon boat and a semi-v Jon boat have a shallow draft.
+This is because the deepest part of the boat is close to the water surface.

 Now you understand how draft works on a boat let’s look at how the draft on a Jon boat make sit unsuitable for rough water.

-Before delve deeper into the question of whether a Jon boat can handle rough water or not we need to give you a basic understanding of the hull design of a Jon boat and why that design is best suited to certain marine environments and unsuited to others.
+Before we delve deeper into the topic of using a Jon boat in rough water I need to give you a basic understanding of the hull design of a Jon boat.

 A Jon boat has a hull that differs greatly from the v-hull ocean-going, rough water, boats mentioned above.